danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 The guidelines are described in full in the book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) (get your free copy during the event!)

+## How to setup

-* Using Better Code Hub is easy.
+Using Better Code Hub is easy.
 Head over to [bettercodehub.com](https://bettercodehub.com) and login with your GitHub account.
 You'll then see your repos, and you can start an analysis clicking the ▶️ button.

 * If you want Better Code Hub to run for every Push and Pull Request on your repo, click the ⚙ icon and toggle the switch:

 ![githubflow](https://cdn-images-1.medium.com/max/720/1*N4wz389i80UbXKnjSp_QoA.png "Activate GitHub flow")

-* 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual).
-Max repo size is 100,000 lines of code.

-## Setup

 Better Code Hub analyses all the code that is in your repository.
 This might include all the external libraries that you use (CocoaPods are excluded by default (go heuristics!)).

+* Exluding files via .yml

 First do an initial analysis of your repository, so the "Analysis configuration" option becomes available.
 Then you can exclude these files by making a **.bettercodehub.yml** in the root of your repository.
 The code that goes into this file, can be generated under "Analysis configuration" under "Settings" in Better Code Hub: